HowTo: Zigbee – Flash the Electrolama zig-a-zig-ah! (zzh!) USB stick coordinator with zigbee2mqtt firmware

 This step is optional:

-You can find more information about this in the article
+You can also find more information in the article

 You can then select the firmware to be flashed by clicking on the button

-You downloaded the firmware in one of the previous steps.
+You have downloaded the firmware in one of the previous steps.

-The path to the selected firmware is then displayed in the marked text field.
+The path to the selected firmware is then displayed in the highlighted text box.

-To do this, tick the boxes as shown and click on the marked arrow button.
+To do this, set the checkmarks as shown and click on the highlighted arrow button.

 The flashing process will now start and its progress will be displayed in the lower area.

-As soon as this has been successfully completed, the following message will appear in the read ammarked area
+As soon as this is successfully completed, the message

-So that zigbee2mqtt knows at which address it can address the new Zigbee USB stick, you now have to configure the configuration file of zigbee2mqtt correctly.
+So that zigbee2mqtt knows under which address it can address the new Zigbee USB stick you have to configure the configuration file of zigbee2mqtt correctly.

-In order for this to work, you should now connect your Zigbee USB stick to the Raspberry Pi on which zigbee2mqtt is installed.
+For this to work you should now connect your Zigbee USB stick to the Raspberry Pi with zigbee2mqtt installed.

 With the following command you can now list the connected Zigbee USB sticks.